lucyoswald/SEI-Project-3-Travel-API/README.md

 ### Bootstrap

-I used bootstrap to create the activity carousel in order to display the activities in a user friendly way, so they could click through each one but also so they swipe between each one on a timer
+I used bootstrap to create the activity carousel in order to display the activities in a user friendly way, so they could click through each one but also so they swipe between each one on a timer.
+We also implemented bootstrap for all our cards, the loading visual and the the responsive nav bar.

-Insert carasouel + discuss other bootstrap things?

 ### Update Activity Button & Errors